romanvm/TinyMCE4-Codesample/Readme.md

 the list of available languages via [`codesample_languages`](https://www.tinymce.com/docs/plugins/codesample/#codesample_languages) option.
 Note that, unlike the official plugin, this plugin does not include any PrismJS components of its own and you need to include the necessary links to `prism.js` and `prism.css` with all language definitions that you want to support.
+The plugin also allows to enable and disable line numbers in code samples (requires Prism.js **Line Numbers** plugin).

 ## preview